phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 ### Introduction

 The idea behind a _fixed-size block allocator_ is the following: Instead of allocating exactly as much memory as requested, we define a small number of block sizes and round up each allocation to the next block size.
-For example, with block sizes of 16, 64, and 512, an allocation of 4 bytes would return a 16-byte block, an allocation of 48 bytes a 64-byte block, and an allocation of 128 bytes an 512-byte block.
+For example, with block sizes of 16, 64, and 512 bytes, an allocation of 4 bytes would return a 16-byte block, an allocation of 48 bytes a 64-byte block, and an allocation of 128 bytes an 512-byte block.

 Like the linked list allocator, we keep track of the unused memory by creating a linked list in the unused memory.
-However, instead of using a single list with different block sizes, we create a separate list for each block size.
+However, instead of using a single list with different block sizes, we create a separate list for each size class.
 Each list then only stores blocks of a single size.
 For example, with block sizes 16, 64, and 512 there would be three separate linked lists in memory:

 ![](fixed-size-block-example.svg).